ome/ngff-spec/ngff_spec/specification.md

 #### mapAxis
 (mapAxis-md)=

-`mapAxis` transformations describe axis permutations as a mapping of axis names.
+`mapAxis` transformations describe axis permutations as a transpose vector of integers.
-Transformations MUST include a `mapAxis` field whose value is an object, all of whose values are strings.
+Transformations MUST include a `mapAxis` field whose value is an array of integers that specifies the new ordering in terms of indices of the old order.
-If the object contains `"x":"i"`, then the transform sets the value of the output coordinate for axis "x" to the value of the coordinate of input axis "i" (think `x = i`).
-For every axis in its output coordinate system, the `mapAxis` MUST have a corresponding field.
-For every value of the object there MUST be an axis of the input coordinate system with that name.
+The length of the array MUST equal the number of dimensions in both the input and output coordinate systems.
-Note that the order of the keys could be reversed.
+Each integer in the array MUST be a valid zero-based index into the input coordinate system's axes (i.e., between 0 and N-1 for an N-dimensional input).
+Each index MUST appear exactly once in the array.
+The value at position `i` in the array indicates which input axis becomes the `i`-th output axis.

+The `input` and `output` fields MAY be omitted if part of a [`sequence`](#sequence) transformation.

 ````{admonition} Example